keysmusician/holbertonschool-machine_learning/README.md

 </p>

 # Machine Learning
-Machine Learning projects in [Holberton School's](https://www.holbertonschool.com/) Specializations curriculum.
+Projects in [Holberton School's](https://www.holbertonschool.com/) Machine Learning specialization curriculum.

 ## Table of Contents
 * [About](#about)